 Making good music is obviously important in getting someone’s attention and it’s expected that the artist will keep putting out good music.
 The quality of your music will contribute towards creating a favorable brand image, but that’s only one variable.
 Your talent alone probably won’t carry you to success without branding.
 For instance, there are plenty of popular indie artists out there that are average rappers or singers.
 What helped them build a strong fan following is their brand.
 They offered something unique and different that fans felt they couldn’t get anywhere else.

 Don’t get me wrong, it’s definitely possible that you can put out great music that just catches fire and goes viral without putting a conscious effort into branding.
 The chances of that happening are like winning the lotto.
-But even then, reach and exposure are only half the battle.
+But even then, reach and exposure is only half the battle.

 It’s one thing to get a bunch of people to like your music or acknowledge your talents.
 It’s a WHOLE other thing to connect with them on a deeper level so they actually become loyal, paying fans.
 The long term game is not just about reach, it’s about engagement and connections on an emotional level.
 This is not to undervalue having good music as I still believe it’s required.
 As subjective as “good music” even is, you will still need plenty of it that will resonate with those you want to target.

 There have been plenty of artists that I have come across with good music that I like.
 But most of the time, their brand never resonated well enough with me to push me to the point of being a true fan, meaning I buy their records and see them live in shows.
 For the artists that I consider myself a loyal fan of, they do two things really well: